-

 of neurosis-like and vegetative-vascular disorders; - acute intoxication with antipsychotic drugs;

-- acute purulent-inflammatory processes of the abdominal cavity (acute necrotizing
+- acute purulent-inflammatory processes of the abdominal cavity (acute necrotic

 pancreatitis, peritonitis) as part of complex therapy.